billybrewster/blog/content/arctic/spine2024/index.md

 Ultimately though if Phil didn’t think I was capable of competing in the race he wouldn’t have let me enter and I drew some comfort from that.

 My pre-race plan had been to move for around 18 hours a day with 6 hours of “rest”.
 3 hours of sleep plus time either side of that to make camp, melt snow eat and dry wet kit.
-This meant covering 36 miles a day and moving at.
-2 miles an hour.
-Although this sounds easy my previous experience out here told me otherwise and I didn’t feel confident but I’d certainly give it a try.
+This meant covering 36 miles a day and moving at around 2 miles an hour.
+Although this sounds easy my previous experience out here told me otherwise and I although didn’t feel confident I was certainly up for the challenge.

 Pre race packing was fun trying to fit all of the gear and 14kg of food into my bags.
 The say pack your fears but I’ve never understood how packing a case full of spiders would be of any use and in any case I couldn’t fit them in anyway.

+&nbsp;

 | ![The forecast for the week ahead was settled but cold](/images/arcticspine2024/IMG_3286.jpeg)|
 |:--:|